 Reviewing a high volume of files is often time consuming, can create a disorganized workflow, and may become a barrier to releasing documents in a compliant manner.
 RapidReview allows you to organize requests, easily extract emails, batch redact information, and quickly review documents for responsiveness to create a smoother workflow for everyone who needs access.

-"Proactive Publishing" of FOIA requests allows governments to manage and preserve government information while allowing communities to easily get the information they seek.
-Read on to find out what that means and see examples of governments proactively publishing.
+"Proactive Publishing" of FOIA requests allows governments to manage and preserve public records while allowing communities to easily find information.
+Read on to discover even more benefits.

 Records requests are increasing nationwide as requesters have become more engaged and empowered.
 We sat down with Eugene Park, the Deputy Port Attorney for the Port of Oakland, to discuss some of the best practices agencies can employ to lower their risk of litigation.